 Sharing user-generated content is a great way to give your fans and followers a fresh prospective on your brand while building stronger relationships with your customers and leads.
 Often, consumers trust content from the average person more than they do from brands.
 According to AdWeek, 76% of people surveyed said they were more likely to trust the average person, and almost 100% of consumers trust other consumer recommendations.

-User-generated content is a great way to show followers that you aren’t the only one that thinks your company is great.
+User-generated content is a great social media marketing idea because it is a way to show followers that you aren’t the only one that thinks your company is great.
 Here’s an example of an effective user-generated content campaign on Instagram:

 Here, furniture store and home décor retailer, Wayfair shows followers how their products can be positioned in the home with content shared by a customer.
 They then provide a link in their profile to the products shown in the image so that customers can purchase it for themselves.

 Who doesn’t love free stuff?
 Contests can be a great way to engage your fans and followers while working to increase exposure and grow your audience.
 In fact, Tailwind reports that Instagram accounts that run contests on a regular basis grow about 70% faster than the accounts that don’t.

 Here’s a fun example of an Instagram photo contest from Dominos: